sdevlab/BugOss/README.md

 These 20 bug artifacts encompass various cases of regression bugs in real-world.
 We belive that BugOSS offers a useful basis for empirically investigating regression fuzzing techniques.

-Please let us know if you have any question or request for using BugOSS: Jeewoong Kim <jeewoong@handong.ac.kr> and Shin Hong <hongshin@handong.edu>
+Please let us know if you have any question or request for using BugOSS: Jeewoong Kim <jeewoong@chungbuk.ac.kr> and Shin Hong <hongshin@gmail.com>

 ## Citing BugOSS